wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 And use ↑and↓ in your keyboard to find "cpusetup"

-And press enter in keyboard to enert "cpusetup"
+And press enter in keyboard to enter "cpusetup"

 You will see this.